 Individualised Learner Record (ILR) administrative data

-The apprenticeship data in this release published in November 2024 are based on the final ILR data return from FE and apprenticeship providers for the 2023/24 academic year, which was taken in October 2024.
+The apprenticeship data in this release are based on the fourteenth ILR data return from FE and apprenticeship providers for the 2024/25 academic year.
+This finalised return was taken in October 2025.
 The ILR is an administrative data collection system designed primarily for operational use in order to fund training providers for learners in FE and on apprenticeship programmes.

 Quarterly release schedule: